Keep local data first and treat Persistly as the canonical sync target, not the only source of truth while offline.

 Recommended sync cadence for idle and progression-heavy games.

-Keep gameplay state locally while the game is running, even if the device is offline.
+Keep gameplay data locally while the game is running, even if the device is offline.

 If a conflict occurs, replace the canonical local snapshot with the server payload first, then decide whether to reapply local edits.